 Table of Contents

 - A decent second choice: Egg white powder

 - Other alternatives

 Your best bet: Egg whites

 When it comes to flavor, egg whites are actually a superior option when compared to meringue powder.
 Egg whites were used for many years before the invention of meringue powder and will most likely work well in your recipe.
-While it is not as easy to whip up large amounts of meringue from egg whites as it is from meringue powder, egg whites can be used to make a slightly better end product.
+While it is not as easy to whip up large amounts of meringue from egg whites as it is from meringue powder, egg whites can make a slightly better end product with a similar texture.

 To make meringue from egg whites, it is recommended that you use cream of tartar or lemon juice to stabilize it.
 Both stop egg whites from collapsing by preventing the formation of overly strong protein bonds that force water out.
 It is this process that causes the collapse of whipped egg whites.
 Your options for using egg whites include separating whole eggs or using pasteurized egg whites.
 Separating whole eggs may involve a lot of waste unless you intend to use the yolks.

 Use one egg white to replace two tablespoons of meringue powder.
-If you are using pasteurized egg whites, use 3 tablespoons to replace two tablespoons of meringue powder.
+If you are using pasteurized egg whites, use three tablespoons to replace two tablespoons of meringue powder.

 A decent second choice: Egg white powder

 Egg white powder provides the egg white part of meringue powder.
 You may also see it sold as dried egg whites, depending on the manufacturer.
 The big difference between egg white powder and meringue powder is that egg white powder is formulated to replace egg whites specifically, while meringue powder is meant to replace all of the ingredients in meringue.
 Meringue may include corn starch and other ingredients.